gastonlucca/Gaston-Portfolio/README.md

 * OBJECTIVES:

 1. Provide to the finances department a BI solution in order to improve the collection and display of data
-2. Improve data visualization and analytics through Tableau softwares
+2. Improve data visualization and analytics through Tableau